jameshfisher/jameshfisher.com/_posts/2018-02-19-how-to-syscall-in-c.md

 ---
-title: "How to make a system call in C"
+title: How to make a system call in C
-tags: ["programming", "c"]
+tags:
+  - programming
+  - c
 ---

 Here's how we might write "hello world" in C: